fz172/fanfly/_posts/2026-07-03-mounting_right_wing.md

 ## Details

-With the help of a my wife Ye, fellow builder Kevin, and my hangar friend Brian and Kelly, I mounted the right wing to the fuselage.
+With the help of my wife Ye, fellow builder Kevin, and my hangar friends Brian and Kelly, I mounted the right wing to the fuselage.

 The wing is attached with 8 AN7 bolts.
 In the 4 hours of work, I was able to get 5 out of the 8 bolts through.